-Sorghum yields and traits that provide value farm-The process to get to this point is like finding a needle in a haystack-in this case two of them.
-Pioneer dis- ers desire has been held back for decades, keeping covered doubled haploid in the first phase of its collabo- sorghum yields below the pace of other commodities. on with the Sorghum Checkoff.
-There is now hope to change this destiny by retooling sorghum breeding. ration with the Sorghum Checkoff.
+The process to get to this point is like finding a needle in a haystack-in this case two of them.
+Pioneer disers desire has been held back for decades, keeping covered doubled haploid in the first phase of its collabo- sorghum yields below the pace of other commodities. ration with the Sorghum Checkoff.